 In more and more areas of the region, housing is unaffordable for many people.
-For instance, across the region the average rent per week increased by 90.3% between 2000 and 2018 and the average house price increased by 74.8% between 2006 and 2018.
+For instance, across the region the average rent per week increased by 24.4% between 2018 and 2021 and the average house price increased by 46.2% between 2018 and 2021.
 A lack of supply and a limited choice of housing types and locations are limiting options.

 The lack of affordability for renters and homeowners has become much more of an issue in the past five years.
-In 2019 the average house price in Wellington City was nine times the average wage.
+In 2019 the average house price in the Wellington region was eleven times the average wage.